berlinonline/jinjardf/README.md

 Jinja-RDF provides the tools necessary to build static sites for RDF graphs:

 * several [custom filters](https://jinja.palletsprojects.com/en/stable/api/#custom-filters) for [Jinja](https://jinja.palletsprojects.com) for working with RDF data
-* a custom Jinja environment that keeps a refernce to an RDF graph
+* a custom Jinja environment that keeps a reference to an RDF graph
 * a site generator class that …
   * reads and interprets the configuration,
   * iterates through a configurable part of the RDF graph,